Spread love and cheer with these special sweets.

 Traditional flavours are milk- and nut-based, and the sweets come in varieties such as burfi (milk-based sweets), ladoo (flour- and gheebased balls) and jalebi (deep-fried flour batter drenched in syrup).
 But think mithai with a twist, with creative, modern flavours and ornate packaging.

-Here are 4 places in Singapore to try out some fancy mithai.
+Here are five places in Singapore to try out some fancy mithai.

-The one-Michelin-starred restaurant continues to get inventive with its mithai.
-This year, three out of six flavours (from $39+ for 15 pieces) are new.
+The one-Michelin-starred restaurant continues to get inventive with its mithai flavours (from $69+ for 20 pieces) this year.